pashandor789/serenedb/BUILD.md

 ./build/bin/iresearch-tests "--gtest_filter=*PhraseFilterTestCase*"
 ```

 # Convenient work in VSCode

 ## Importing a profile

-We have a VScode profile which has already all the extension which are needed (for instance for code navigation).
+We have a VScode profile which has already all the extensions which are needed (for instance for code navigation).
 Here is a config of this:
 ```json
 {
   "name": "SereneDB C++ template",